An oblique view of the Sparkletts Bottling Plant, showing the classical entry and industrial portions of the building

 Overview

 This nearly 100-year-old bottling plant was closed in 2025, and is at risk of redevelopment.
-Local neighborhood advocacy group the Eagle Rock Valley Historical Society has nominated it for designation as a Historic-Cultural Monument.
+Thanks to the swift response and strong advocacy from the Eagle Rock Valley Historical Society, it was designated as a Historic-Cultural Monument in 2026.

 About This Place